 - Report to work on time and with regularity, calling in personally if you will be tardy or absent;

 - Perform your job satisfactorily, maintaining the same standards of conduct as any regular, full-time employee;

-- Assume the responsibilities attached to the position for the entire FWS period, but if circumstances necessitate a job change, notify the Office of Financial Aid and complete a transfer form (located at the top of this page).
+- Assume the responsibilities attached to the position for the entire FWS period, but if circumstances necessitate a job change, notify the Office of Financial Aid.
 You should give your supervisor at least two weeks notice;

 - Complete your Web Time Entry (WTE) on a regular basis as directed by your supervisor;

 - Act in a professional manner concerning the confidentiality of information, which comes to you through your assignment.

 You are also responsible for maintaining your schoolwork and not letting your job interfere with academics.
 However, recent studies show that academics are enhanced by students who have committed themselves to a part-time job because they acquire excellent time management and organizational skills.